 On February 6, 1986, a fire completely destroyed the building.
 Due to the dedicated work of the employees and the help from friends and business associates, only one issue of The Shopping News was missed.
 In 1987, the company moved back to the rebuilt 615 E. Main St. location in the new building where it is today.

 The Shopping News has been recognized by a national free paper organization for its dedication to customer service and for printing a superior newspaper.
-Awards have been won in various categories few of the awards won from the Independent Free Papers of America (IFPA) and Mid-Atlantic Community Papers Association (MACPA) for many years.
+Awards have been won in various categories from the Association of Community Publishers (ACP) and Mid-Atlantic Community Papers Association (MACPA) for many years.

 One of the most popular features of The Shopping News is the section that is produced each March called “Meeting The Business Challenge.”
 This past year over 100 businesses were featured in the section with articles and photos of their businesses and employees.